No Interest Loan Scheme

 - - Overdue payments to loan recipients

 - - Payments for third-party private sales

-- - Baby items and electrical
+- - Second-hand or used baby items and electricals

 This doesn’t count against you for a NILS loan.